chronicleprotocol/scribe/docs/Deployment.md

     - Note to use the wat's string representation
     - Note that the wat must not exceed 32 bytes in length

 Note that an `.env.example` file is provided in the project root.
-To set all environment variables at once, create a copy of the file and rename the copy to `.env`, adjust the variable's values', and run `source .env`.
+To set all environment variables at once, create a copy of the file and rename the copy to `.env`, adjust the variables' values, and run `source .env`.

 ## Code Adjustments